 If it is such a simple process, why don’t we apply it to every aspect of our profession?
 Why do we often find ourselves in a state of urgency, or always rushing to meet the given deadline?
 Being a full-fledged member of the not-enough-time club, I have devoted time to the research of time management.
 After much study it is painfully clear; the problem is me.
 According to the experts we sidestep effective prioritizing for two basic reasons:

 1) Doing the less-challenging duties helps us avoid the disappointment we experience in unknown territory.
 In other words (to stay with our score-study example), it is more comfortable and less taxing to stuff folders and organize music stands than it is to analyze the thematic material of a new composition.
-We aren’t as likely to fail or feel as inadequate; it’s a shallow attempt to feed our sense-of-accomplishment, but the impact is short-lived.
+We aren’t as likely to fail or feel as inadequate; it’s a shallow attempt to feed our sense of accomplishment, but the impact is short-lived.
 Avoidance is a human condition; it’s not that we don’t know what to do, it’s that we don’t want to do it, so we look for opportunities that will divert our focus and still keep us busy.
-Our fear-of-incompetence will convince us we would be wasting time if we committed ourselves to a lengthy examination of the compositional aspects of the musical score.
+Our fear of incompetence will convince us we would be wasting time if we committed ourselves to a lengthy examination of the compositional aspects of the musical score.
 As a result of this rationalization, we end up with a group of people sitting attentively in a rehearsal, with chairs and stands neatly in place, using up valuable time because the conductor (lacking a workable knowledge of the music) is not prepared to “lead” the ensemble.

 2) If we complete all the work there is to do, we become dispensable: We aren’t needed; therefore, we must ensure we have a long list of responsibilities yet-to-accomplish.
 Psychology 101: “A basic human desire is to feel a sense of need.”
 If we finish everything, what will we do?
-Maybe we won’t be needed; therefore, if we continue to add to our list or responsibilities while refusing to address the present problems, we increase the security of our position.
+Maybe we won’t be needed; therefore, if we continue to add to our list of responsibilities while refusing to address the present problems, we increase the security of our position.
 Subconsciously we really fear completion for it jeopardizes our very existence.
-Of course the irony is, the moment we finish one project, two new ones appear instantly.
+Of course, the irony is, the moment we finish one project, two new ones appear instantly.
 Every master teacher knows, the more we do, the more there is to do.
-It is impossible to arrive at the finite end simply because we continue to create more during the process-of-completion.
+It is impossible to arrive at the finite end simply because we continue to create more during the process of completion.

 The review of these two described conditions suggests we are at the effect of our own choices.
 If so, we then have the wherewithal to shift our emphasis and dedicate our time, effort, and energy to areas where we can have a more beneficial impact on our programs.

 Acclaimed author and time-management consultant, Stephen R. Covey, offers several suggestions we can easily tailor to our teaching forum/s.
-The following check-list is an adaptation designed to accommodate the music teacher in the positive administration of a healthy program.
+The following checklist is an adaptation designed to accommodate the music teacher in the positive administration of a healthy program.
 Before investing your personal time in any future activity, take a moment to review these important questions.
 It will be a valuable use of your time.

 No, this prioritizing-template will not solve every problem, but it will clear up much of the confusion that prevents us from making logical choices about the investment of our time.
-It also brings with it a tone-of-honesty so we aren’t tempted to believe we don’t have enough time.
+It also brings with it a tone of honesty so we aren’t tempted to believe we don’t have enough time.

 During my college years, I was earning some extra revenue by playing with a jazz quartet with two of my music-major friends and an older gentleman who was an innately gifted pianist.
 His many years of “playing on the road” provided a library of fascinating mentoring material for the three of us.
-While he imparted priceless wisdom during those much anticipated breaks between sets, his best advice was his predictable mantra, “Time!
+While he imparted priceless wisdom during those much-anticipated breaks between sets, his best advice was his predictable mantra, “Time!
 It’s all about time.”
-It was, it is, it always will be.
+It was, it is, and it always will be.